• Skip to main content

 Read More

-Your child’s brain grows until about age 24.
+Your child’s brain grows until about age 25.
 During the teenage years, the brain undergoes vast neurological changes.
 Parenting teenagers through this storm of dramatic mood swings and behavior shifts may sometimes seem impossible.
 The good news is you don’t have to be an expert.
 If you take an active interest in your teen’s mental experience, and seek to understand him with sensitivity and genuine curiosity, you will maintain access to his internal world while contributing to his emotional resilience.
 Engage, empathize, investigate Perhaps the most important step you can take when you notice distress in your child is to stop what you are doing, give her your full attention, and empathize with her feelings.
-(This does not require you to agree with the reasons, or even fully understand them).
-Put your own emotional reactions aside and…
+(This does not require you to agree with the reasons, or even fully understand…

 Read More

 Do you suspect that a man in your life may be depressed?
 Unlike women, who are often sad or weepy when depressed, men typically exhibit anger, irritability or complain of “stress.”
 This is in addition to other depressive symptoms, including loss of interest or pleasure; either sluggishness or agitation; change in sleep, appetite or concentration; feelings of guilt or worthlessness and recurrent thoughts of death.
-Five or more of these symptoms for 2 consecutive weeks could signal major depressive disorder.
-The attached article briefly explains depression in men, how to identify it, and how to sensitively encourage the man in your life to seek help.
-Excluded from the article is the fact that depressive symptoms aren’t limited to the bouts of moodiness described…
+Five or more of these symptoms for 2 consecutive weeks could signal a depressive disorder.
+However, depressive symptoms aren’t limited to the bouts of moodiness described above.
+Some people have a “depressive personality,” which can manifest early in life and just kind of “simmer.”
+There are 2 subtypes of this form of depression: Introjectively depressed people…

 Read More